-- 9. The supply of alcohol on the premises shall be ancillary to food. - 10.
-The supply of alcohol on the premises shall only be to a person seated. - 11.
-There shall be no self-service of alcohol. - 12.
-No drinks shall be taken outside of the premises. - 13.
-Substantial food and non-intoxicating beverages, including drinking water shall be available in all parts of the premises where alcohol is sold or supplied for consumption on the premises. - 14.
-All windows and external doors shall be kept closed after 22:00 hours, or at any time when regulated entertainment takes place, except for the immediate access and egress of persons. - 15.
-There shall be no sales of alcohol for consumption off the premises after 23.00. - 16.
-There shall be no sales of hot food or hot drink for consumption off the premises after 23.00. - 17.
-All sales of alcohol for consumption off the premises shall be in sealed containers only, and shall not be consumed on the premises. - 18.
+- 9. Save for the area hatched black on the plans, the supply of alcohol at the premises shall only be to a person seated taking a table meal there and for consumption by such a person as ancillary to their meal. - 10.
+The hatched area shall be limited to 15% of the overall capacity of the premises. - 11.
+Save for the area hatched black on the plans, the supply of alcohol on the premises shall be by waiter or waitress service only. - 12.
+Except for the external seating area, patrons permitted to temporarily leave and then re-enter the premises, e.g. to smoke shall not be permitted to take drinks or glass containers with them. - 13.
+There shall be no regulated entertainment in the external area. - 14.
+All external tables and chairs shall be rendered unusable after 22:00 hours daily. - 15.
+All sales of alcohol for consumption off the premises shall be: - a) in sealed containers only, and shall not be consumed on the premises; or - b) t o persons seated at tables and chairs in the external seating area. - 16.
+There shall be no sales of alcohol for consumption off the premises after 23.00. - 17.
+There shall be no sales of hot food or hot drink for consumption off the premises after 23.00. - 18.
+Substantial food and non-intoxicating beverages, including drinking water shall be available in all parts of the premises where alcohol is sold or supplied for consumption on the premises. - 19.
 The venue will install and maintain a comprehensive CCTV system as per the minimum requirements of a Metropolitan Police Crime Prevention Officer.
 All entry points will be covered enabling frontal identification of every person entering in any light condition.
 The CCTV system shall continually record whilst the venue is open for licensable activities for a period of 31days with date and time stamping.
-Recordings shall be made available, immediately upon the request of Police or authorised officer throughout the preceding 31days. - 19.
+Recordings shall be made available, immediately upon the request of Police or authorised officer throughout the preceding 31days. - 20.
 A staff member from the Premises who is conversant with the operation of the CCTV system shall be on the Premises at all times when the Premises is open to the public.
-This staff member shall be able to show Police recent data or footage with the absolute minimum of delay when requested. - 20.
-Challenge 21, a proof of age scheme shall be operated at the premises where the only acceptable forms of identification are recognised photographic identification cards, such as a driving licence or passport. - 21.
-An incident log shall be kept at the premises, and made available on request to an authorised officer of the City Council or the Police, which will record the following: - a. all crimes reported to the venue - b. all ejections of patrons - c. any complaints received - d. any incidents of disorder - e. all seizures of drugs or offensive weapons
+This staff member shall be able to show Police recent data or footage with the absolute minimum of delay when requested. - 21.
+Challenge 21, a proof of age scheme shall be operated at the premises where the only acceptable forms of identification are recognised photographic identification cards, such as a driving licence or passport.